Using Pilot Systems to Execute Many Task Workloads on Supercomputers: RADICAL-Pilot

-Depending on the architecture of the resource, the Agent's Stager, Scheduler, and Executer components (Fig.~\ref{fig:unit-state-model}) can be placed on cluster head nodes, MOM nodes, compute nodes, virtual machines, or any combination thereof.
-Multiple instances of the Stager and Executer component can coexist in a single Agent, placed on any service node or compute node of the pilot's allocation.
-ZeroMQ communication bridges connect the Agent components, creating a network to support the transitions of the units through components.
+Depending on the resource architecture, the Agent's Stager, Scheduler, and Executer components (Fig.~\ref{fig:agent-arch_unit_pilot-state-models}(b)) can be placed on cluster head nodes, machine oriented mini-server (MOM) nodes, compute nodes, virtual machines, or any combination thereof.
+Multiple Stager and Executer components can coexist in a single Agent, placed on any service node or compute node of the pilot's resource assignment.
+ZeroMQ communication bridges connect the Agent components, creating a network to support the transition of units through components.
+Every unit goes through the states of Input Staging, Scheduling, Execution \& Output Staging.
+This paper investigates different implementations of launch methods, which are part of the Executer component, responsible for defining and managing the task execution process.

-Once instantiated, each Agent's Scheduler gathers information from the RM, retrieving the number of cores held by the pilot on which the Agent is running and how those cores are partitioned across nodes.
-Currently, the Scheduler acquires information from physical or virtual Linux machines and the following RMs: TORQUE, PBS Pro, SLURM, SGE, LSF, LoadLeveler, and Cray CCM.

-Depending on requirements, the Agent's Scheduler assigns cores from on one or more nodes to each unit, setting the cores to ``BUSY''.
-For example, cores on a single node are assigned to multithreaded units while, cores on topologically close nodes are assigned to MPI units to minimize communication overheads.
-Two scheduling algorithms are currently supported: ``Continuous'' for cores organized as a continuum, and ``Torus'' for cores organized in an n-dimensional torus, as found, for example, on IBM BG/Q.

-The Agent's Scheduler passes the units on to one of the Agent's Executers and Executers use resource configuration parameters to derive the launching command of each unit.
-Currently, RP supports the following launching methods: MPIRUN, MPIEXEC, APRUN, CCMRUN, RUNJOB, DPLACE, IBRUN, ORTE, RSH, SSH, POE, and FORK.
-Each resource is configured with two launching methods, one for MPI tasks and one for serial tasks.

-Agent's Executers execute units via one of the two launching methods depending on the unit parameters and on the characteristics of the execution environment.
-Two spawning mechanisms are available: ``Popen'', based on Python, and ``Shell'', based on \T{/bin/sh}.
-Executers monitor the execution of the units, collect exit codes, and communicate the freed cores as ``FREE'' to the Agent's Scheduler.